 - When you remove the transmission oil pan, you'll find sediment.
 This sediment is the friction material that has fallen off the friction discs (which are located inside the transmission).

 - You may find metal shavings in the oil pan mixed in with the sediment.

 Removing the transmission oil pan to see if you have metal shavings and/or friction material sediment on the pan is what will give you the definite proof that you have internal transmission damage (and in need of a transmission overhaul).

 Transmission With Both Solenoid Failure And Internal Damage

 I wanted to make you aware that it's possible for your 4L60-E equipped vehicle to have a failed shift solenoid and internal transmission damage.
 This is especially true in cases where the internal damage is in the components that create 3rd or 4th gear.
 What makes the ‘slippage’ (this damage creates) unnoticeable is the simple fact that the transmission doesn't upshift into its higher gears because it's in ‘Limp In Mode’.

-From personal experience, I have seen cases where the vehicle had a solenoid or transmission sensor issue, along with a specific transmission trouble code and a bad shift solenoid or bad transmission sensor and yet once the failed solenoid/sensor was replaced and the transmission started shifting again... it started to slip in 3rd or 4th gear.
+From personal experience, I have seen cases where the vehicle had a trouble code, a bad shift solenoid or transmission sensor issue.
+Yet once the failed solenoid/sensor was replaced and the transmission started shifting again, it started to slip in 3rd or 4th gear.